JustinLove/strategic_filters/README.md

 ## Future work

 - Focus modes - enable certain icons and disable all others (suggestions?)
-- Automatically remove disabled icons from selections.
 - Extract a framework for communicating with the icon atlases.
-- See if storage events would be more efficient than polling messages.